tobyqin/testcube/README.md

 ## Get Started

-General to say, there are 3 steps to use TestCube:
+Basically, there are 3 steps to run TestCube:

 1. Deploy a TestCube server.
 2. Install TestCube client to upload test results files. (*.xml)